 In achievement programs, the students are competing against themselves for a score goal.
-There are formal systems, such as JAMA.
+There are formal systems, such as the ArcheryNZ Youth postal shoots, and the World Archery Beginners Award Programme.
 Recommend that they start the club achievement program if one is available.